s-b-repo/rustcord/README.md

 A lightweight and efficient screen recorder built using Rust, leveraging `ffmpeg` for high-quality video capture.

+## To Do list
+- fix seg fault for selecting out video out put
+-
+-
+-
+-

 ## Features
 - 🖥️ **Screen Recording**: Capture your desktop with high performance.
 - 🎥 **FFmpeg Integration**: Supports multiple video formats.